All Trends

 Toys are a notoriously tough business, but one company stands above the rest: LEGO reported a 23% profit margin in 2020, and usually reports margins 4-5x those of Hasbro and Mattel.

 Part of the reason for this is that the company has something closer to a full lifecycle approach to marketing.
-Instead of acquiring new customers at the age of four or five and trying to hold on to them until they reach their early teens, LEGO is able to sell products either through adults, who make purchasing decisions for their kids, or, increasingly, to adults, who today say they want a relaxing, nostalgic, and screen-free way to spend time—and a way to feel like at the end of their leisure time they've actually built something.
+Instead of acquiring new customers at the age of four or five and trying to hold on to them until they reach their early teens, LEGO has adapted to current toy trends by expanding its appeal to adult consumers, who today say they want a relaxing, nostalgic, and screen-free way to spend time—and a way to feel like at the end of their leisure time they've actually built something.

 LEGO doubled down on this by creating a Spotify playlist of LEGO-sound white noise, with some tracks showing over 100,000 plays.
 They’re partly targeting adults because they’re a growth market, and partly reducing reliance on kids because new kinds of spending like mobile gaming have shifted allowance money away from physical toys.